2 1.2 The Nervous System and Nervous Tissue

 Controlling the Body

 The nervous system can be divided into two parts mostly on the basis of a functional difference in responses.
 The somatic nervous system (SNS) is responsible for conscious perception and voluntary motor responses.
 Voluntary motor response means the contraction of skeletal muscle, but those contractions are not always voluntary in the sense that you have to want to perform them.
-Some somatic motor responses are reflexes and often happen without a conscious decision to perform them.
+Some somatic motor responses are reflexes, and often happen without a conscious decision to perform them.
 If your friend jumps out from behind a corner and yells “Boo!” you will be startled and you might scream or leap back.
 You didn’t decide to do that, and you may not have wanted to give your friend a reason to laugh at your expense, but it is a reflex involving skeletal muscle contractions.
-A classic example of this type of reflex is the patellar-reflex or the “knee-jerk” reflex, where one involuntarily kicks out the leg after receiving a tap to the knee.
 Other motor responses become automatic (in other words, unconscious) as a person learns motor skills (referred to as “habit learning” or “procedural memory”).

 The autonomic nervous system (ANS) is responsible for involuntary control of the body, usually for the sake of homeostasis (regulation of the internal environment).
 Sensory input for autonomic functions can be from sensory structures tuned to external or internal environmental stimuli.
 The motor output extends to smooth and cardiac muscle as well as glandular tissue.
 The role of the autonomic system is to regulate the organ systems of the body, which usually means to control homeostasis.
 Sweat glands, for example, are controlled by the autonomic system.
 When you are hot, sweating helps cool your body down.
 That is a homeostatic mechanism.
 But when you are nervous, you might start sweating also.
 That is not homeostatic, it is the physiological response to an emotional state.